On the asymptotic expansions of various quantum invariants I: the colored Jones polynomial of twist knots at the root of

 The paper is organized as follows.
 In Section \ref{section-preliminaries}, we fix the notations and review the related materials that will be used in this paper.
 In Section \ref{section-potentialfunction}, we compute the potential function for the colored Jones polynomials of the twist knot $\mathcal{K}_p$ and obtain Proposition \ref{prop-coloredJonespotential}.
 In Section \ref{Section-poissonsummation}, we prove Proposition \ref{prop-fouriercoeff} which expresses the colored Jones polynomial of the twist knot $J_N(\mathcal{K}_p;e^{\frac{2\pi\sqrt{-1}}{N+\frac{1}{2}}})$ as a summation of Fourier coefficients by Poisson summation formula.
 In Section \ref{Section-Asympoticexpansion}, we first show that infinite terms of the Fourier coefficients can be neglected.
 Then we estimate the remained finite terms of Fourier coefficients by using the saddle point method, we obtain that only two main Fourier coefficients will contribute to the final form of the asymptotic expansion.
 Hence we finish the proof Theorem \ref{theorem-main}.
-Section \ref{Section-App} is devoted to the proof of several lemmas which will be used in previous sections.
+In Section \ref{Section-geometry}, we establish the equivalence of the critical equation from the potential function and the geometric equation from Thurstion's hyperbolic geometry.
+Then we prove that the potential function and determinant of Hessian matrix at the critical point will give the complex volume and adjoint twisted Reidemeister torsion of hyperbolic 3-manifold respectively.
+The final Section \ref{Section-App} is devoted to the proof of several lemmas which will be used in previous sections.

 \textbf{Acknowledgements.}